 Since even before becoming a homeowner, I have loved the look of pergolas.
 The way wisteria vines climb the beams and create the perfect shade.
 All those beautiful photographs of set tables and pitchers filled with lemonade, condensation dripping down the sides.

 Pergolas are gorgeous.

 We moved into this home knowing we had a few projects we needed to tackle, one of which was building a pergola.
 Our backyard is in full sun from noon until sunset.
 We tried beating the heat with this amazing double sided umbrella.

-It was time to start our DIY Pergola Project
+DIY Pergola Project

 - 8- 6″x6″x8′ Pressure treated